Mungert69/FreeNetworkMonitorBlog/content/posts/CustomNmapScriptingThroughNaturalLanguage.md

 featured: false
 draft: false
 ---
 Curious about harnessing the power of custom Nmap scripts—without having to write a single line of code?
-With the Quantum Ready Monitor Assistant, you can create advanced network scans simply by describing your goals in natural language.
+With the Quantum Network Monitor Assistant, you can create advanced network scans simply by describing your goals in natural language.
 Here’s how you can collaborate with the assistant to tailor-make Nmap scans for your unique needs.

 ---